-What is Title?
+What is a Title?

 What is Title Insurance?

-Title insurance safeguards residential property owners and their mortgage lenders from any losses arising from the property’s ownership or title.
+Title Insurance safeguards residential property owners and their mortgage lenders from any losses arising from the property’s ownership or title.

 Is Title Insurance mandatory?